gohil-jay/Portfolio-Website/README.md

-# Portfolio-Website
+# Portfolio Website
-The repository for my personal portfolio website consisting of my work, experiences, achievements and certifications.
-The website is based on the bootstrap framework and uses the AOS library for animations.
+This repository is dedicated for my personal portfolio website consisting of my work, experiences, achievements and certifications; based on the bootstrap framework alongwith AOS library for animations.

 Check the website at [jay-gohil.me](https://jay-gohil.me/)